The 8 Best Hotels in San Diego

 Hotel Solamar, a Kimpton Hotel

-In classic Kimpton style, the chic-and-modern Solamar brings a playful, urban spin to San Diego’s entertainment district.
+In classic Kimpton style, the chic-and-modern Solamar brings a playful, urban spin to downtown San Diego.
 Rooms are spacious, with modern bathrooms, cushy beds, and pops of blues and browns.
 Take your pick among restaurants, be it Jsix for coastal California cuisine or the fourth-floor rooftop pool terrace for drinks and small bites with skyline and bay views.
 Included in your rate: WiFi, nightly happy hour, bike rentals, yoga classes on the pool deck—and an unbeatable location near the baseball stadium and booming Gaslamp quarter, brimming with restaurants and bars.

 Estancia La Jolla Hotel & Spa